 Attention to detail

 Many selective schools include verbal reasoning tests as part of their entrance exams.
-These exam boards include verbal reasoning:

-CEM Select: an online entrance exam used by some independent schools.
-Some verbal reasoning questions might be included, such as shuffled sentences, solving anagrams, and completing missing words.
+This exam includes verbal reasoning questions.
+These could be shuffled sentences, solving anagrams, and completing missing words.

 Here are examples of some common verbal reasoning question types – and top tips for how to tackle them!

 A new word can be formed from one word in each bracket set.
-You will need to select two options from the list provided that, when put together, create a new word.
+You will need to select two options from the list that, when put together, create a new word.

 Use the same logic as the previous example.
 Take 'bare': are 'barering', 'baretrust' or 'baremate' words?